ietf-wg-idr/RFC4271bis/rfc4271bis.md

 If the HoldTimer_Expires event occurs (Event 10), the local
 system:

+- deletes all routes associated with this connection,

 - sends a NOTIFICATION message with the Error Code Hold Timer Expired,